Worried Russian region targets wolves in big three-month hunt

 "When wolves can't get enough food in the wild, they begin to causes losses to herds - in the European part of Russia this is cows and sheep, in Yakutia it is domesticated reindeer."

-"To minimize losses to predators is a completely normal human response in such a situation", he said.
+"To minimise losses to predators is a completely normal human response in such a situation", he said.
 "There's nothing terrible about this."

 But he expressed doubt that hunters would bring the population down to 500 even with additional financial and material support, noting that traps and the use of aviation are prohibited.
 "To shoot that many wolves is unrealistic", he said.